 The objects that are not listed in the catalog are accessible via the pointing by coordinates, giving users access to an unlimited number of objects to be photographed.

-The list of objects offered by Stellinap can be found in the Vaonis Help Center in the FAQ (Mobile App): support.vaonis.com/helpcenter/list-of-objects-found-in-stellinapp (List of objects found in Stellinapp.
+The list of objects offered by Stellinap can be found in the Vaonis Help Center in the FAQ (Mobile App): support.vaonis.com/helpcenter/list-of-objects-found-in-stellinapp (List of objects found in Stellinapp; no longer available).

-In October 2020, the list contains all Messier objects, well known NGC and IC objects, the moon, seven planets, and other objects.
+In October 2020, the list contained all Messier objects, well known NGC and IC objects, the moon, seven planets, and other objects.